PBS NewsHour: Picturing hunger in America

-Based on the photovoice model, Hunger Through My Lens is a new project that sheds light on the reality of hunger in the Denver Metro area.
-The participation of experts—individuals who experience hunger—are the foundation of photovoice and this project.
+Based on the photovoice model, Hunger Through My Lens is a new advocacy project that sheds light on the reality of hunger in the Denver Metro area.
+The participation of experts—individuals who experience hunger—is the foundation of photovoice and this project.
 Following this model, Hunger Through My Lens is designed to provide a platform for Coloradans to share their stories.

-You now have the opportunity to see Hunger Through My Lens!
+You now have the opportunity to experience Hunger Through My Lens!
 All are invited to see the work of the participants and learn about the issue of hunger from the real experts’ points of view.
-View photos from the opening exhibit, and check back soon for more information about upcoming exhibits.
-You can also subscribe to Hunger Free Colorado emails to receive updates about this project.
+View photos from the opening exhibit.

+Check back soon for more information about upcoming exhibit!
+You also can subscribe to Hunger Free Colorado emails (using the top right side bar) to receive updates about this project and future exhibits.